The compressor does not start, there is a clicking noise from the rear, and the display shows 'F04' or a compressor fault indication.

 - 3. Check connections: Ensure the harness from the main control board to the compressor or inverter is firmly seated.
 Look for burnt connectors or melted plastic.

 - 4. Inspect start device (non-inverter): If your V-ZUG model uses a PTC relay and overload protector, remove them from the compressor pins and inspect for rattling pieces or burn marks.
-Replace as a set if suspect.
+Replace them as a set if suspect.

 - 5. Inspect inverter module (inverter models): Look for LED status indicators (if present) and any visible damage.
 A burnt smell or cracked components indicate failure.